An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Discussion

-Over-massive giant disc galaxies are very rare and poorly studied \citep[see e.g.][]{Saburova2018}, {the more significant} is the fact that we obtained high-quality spectrophotometric data for \N7572, an edge-on galaxy with a size comparable to those discussed in \citet{Saburova2018}.
+Overmassive giant disc galaxies are very rare and poorly studied \citep[see e.g.][]{Saburova2018}.
+The fact that we obtained high-quality spectrophotometric data for \N7572, an edge-on galaxy with a size comparable to those discussed in \citet{Saburova2018}, is therefore important.
+According to \citet{Saburova2018}, giant galaxies with $R_{25}>30$~kpc represent about 1~per~cent of the total population of discs with inclination angles $i>40^{\circ}$.
+The objects with rotation velocities $>350$~{\kms} are 4~per~cent of the Saburova's sample of giant galaxies.
 According to modern concepts, nearly all giant galaxies with masses $>10^{12}$~{\Ms} should have experienced at least one major merger \citep{Rodriguez-Gomez2015}.
 During such an event the initial disc structure is thought to be destroyed but a new disc could reform later in some cases \citep{Puech2012,Peschken2019}.
 The principal question is ``what stellar population properties and vertical structure peculiarities of such a newly formed disc are?''

 Each thick disc formation mechanism leaves a fossil record in the observed kinematics and stellar populations properties of galaxies.
 Below we discuss the key observable facts regarding \N7572 (Table~\ref{tab_res}) which we compare with the Milky Way and other objects.
-Then we use them to test different scenarios of the thick disc origin.
+Then we use them to test different scenarios for the thick disc origin.
+We compare our data with numerical models, which were made mainly for MW-like galaxies in terms of mass and size.
+It would be of interest to have libraries of galaxy simulations covering very massive galaxies such as the one studied in here.